 OK, so you don’t want to miss out on all those potential impressions by not having a corporate email signature that showcases your brand, but is your brand manager going to be happy to let everyone design their own signature using their own design skills?
 Would your brand manager be happy letting everyone design their own business card?
 Your brand is important and email signature marketing is a great way to enhance its reputation and value.

 So, what should your email signature include?
 Firstly, you should include your logo.
 By looking at a visual representation of your brand, recipients can instantly recognize who they are dealing with, even if they don’t necessarily remember the sender’s name.
 Just seeing an image can help recipients automatically make a connection with your brand.
 However, always keep in mind the principle purpose of an email is the message within.
 You don’t want to over-brand your emails and compromise that fundamental purpose.

 Like other forms of digital marketing, there will need to be an amount of co-operation between your designer, your HTML code smith and the person that manages your email infrastructure.
 Use your brand elements across the whole design – it’s not just about the logo.
-If you’re worried about how the design looks, ask someone outside your organization for their opinion.
 If you have any doubts, then you probably should look at creating a new one for your organization.